devchallenges-io/curriculum/2-responsive-web/1-html-css/4-grid.md

 1. When you define your tracks, you specify their sizes or behaviors.
 2. Each track can adjust its size based on its content or be given an explicit size using units like pixels, percentages, or fractions of free space (`fr`).

-By understanding these basic concepts — Grid Container, Grid Lines, and Grid Tracks — you'll have a solid foundation for creating complex layouts using CSS Grid.
-With these fundamentals in place, diving into more advanced features of CSS Grid will be much easier.

 ## 2. Exploring Grid Items, Grid Cells, and Grid Areas

 When you use CSS Grid on a container element, the direct children become **Grid Items**.
 These items automatically join in the grid layout, positioning themselves according to the structure defined by **Grid Lines**.